imjoseangel/sandbox/doc/automation.md

     Server-->>Local: Automated!
 ```

-It works, and it is automated but there is still some field for improvement.
+It works, and is automated.
+But there is still some field for improvement.

 ### The second stage - Starting the Dunning-Kruger Effect

-This is a wonderful stage, where the team starts to gain confidence and is pretty damn sure they know a whole lot.
-At this stage, the automation starts to grow and the team starts to learn new techniques.
-They use *git* and *pipelines*.
+On this stage, the team starts to gain confidence and is pretty damn sure they know a lot.
+Automation starts to grow, and the Team initiates to learn new techniques.
+They use *GIT* and *pipelines*.

 ```mermaid
 sequenceDiagram